-Co-Founder, Squawk Squad Bachelor of Computer and Information Sciences in Computational Intelligence
+Data Scientist Intern, Shopify, Ottawa, Canada Bachelor of Computer and Information Sciences in Computational Intelligence

-"There's a huge opportunity to make a real difference in the world with the right people influencing new technologies.
+"Many people believe technology is changing the world.
+But computers don't have that power.
+People do.
+There's a huge opportunity to make a real difference in the world with the right people influencing new technologies.
 I love that by being able to code I can create products that can help people and make a difference.
 I came to AUT as I loved the balance between theory and practical skills.
 It's also known for its strong industry connections.
-For example, in the final year you do a research and development project, working alongside clients to solve real-life problems.
+For example, in the final year you do a research and development project, working alongside clients to solve reallife problems.
 This is invaluable and gives you the chance to practically apply all the learning you've done in your classes.
 I would absolutely recommend this degree.
-The lecturers have really made my university experience - their passion and obvious knowledge is inspiring.
-I've learnt so much from them, and they were always supportive."
+The lecturers have really made my university experience - their passion and obvious knowledge is inspiring."